sap-tutorials/Tutorials/tutorials/appstudio-devspace-fiori-create/appstudio-devspace-fiori-create.md

 ---

 ## Prerequisites
-  - You have access to SAP Business Application Studio (see [Set Up SAP Business Application Studio for Development](appstudio-onboarding)).
+  - You have access to SAP Business Application Studio (to onboard SAP Business Application Studio in a trial account, see [Set Up SAP Business Application Studio for Development](appstudio-onboarding)).

 ## Details